andela-milesanmi/DocGenie/README.md

 ##### Search

 * It allows users to search public/role documents that belong to other users (as well as documents that belong to the user).
-* It allows admin to retrieve all documents that matches search term, be it public or role-based.
+* It allows admin to search for a particular user.

 ##### Tech Stack